Actual Water Depth (HD) - the actual local water depth at/NEAR the effluent discharge location. It is also called local water depth.

 Average Diameter (D0) - the average diameter of the discharge ports or nozzles for a multi-port diffuser.

 Average Depth (HA) - the average depth of the receiving water body determined from the equivalent cross sectional area during schematization.
+Note: HA is an important ambient input parameter for far-field transport and mixing only, with no effect on the near-field.

 BETA- relative diffuser orientation angle (defined for the unidirectional and staged diffusers only)- defined as the angle measured either clockwise or counterclockwise from the average plan projection of the port centerlines to the nearest diffuser axis (0 to 90deg).